-The uranium market is shifting.
-The spot price for uranium hovered around US$30 per pound of U3O8 in 2014.
-That’s down from a high of nearly $150 per pound in 2007, so several mining projects are on hold in both traditional producer nations as well as newer ones.
-At the same time, some lower cost producers are expanding such as Cigar Lake in Canada and the Husab Proejct in Namibia.
+From a high of US$135 per pound of U3O8 in 2007, the spot price for uranium dropped to US$30 per pound of U3O8 in 2014, and dropped even further to US$20 per pound of U3O8 in August 2017.
+Not surprisingly, several mining projects were put on hold both in traditional producer nations such as Canada and Australia and in newer ones, such as Malawi.
+At the same time, some lower cost producers are expanding such as Cigar Lake in Canada and the Husab Project in Namibia.
 The oversupply could last at least another seven years according to one estimate.
 Low prices led to shutting down production at a mine in Malawi in February 2014 after less than a half dozen years in operation.